 Timely Disclosure of Information

-The Manager is committed to keeping all Unitholders, other stakeholders, analysts and the media informed of CICT’s performance and any changes in the CICT Group or its business which would likely to materially affect the price or value of the Units.
+The Manager is committed to keeping all Unitholders, other stakeholders, analysts and the media informed of CICT’s performance and any changes in the CICT Group or its business which is likely to materially affect the price or value of the Units.

+In addition to the announcement of half year and full year financial statements in FY 2022, in keeping with the Manager’s commitment to provide its Unitholders with information promptly, the Manager also provided Unitholders, on a voluntary basis, with quarterly business updates in between the announcement of half-yearly financial statements.
+Such business updates contain, among other things, information on the CICT Group’s key operating and financial metrics.
 In addition to the release of financial statements, the Manager also keeps CICT’s Unitholders, stakeholders and analysts informed of the performance and changes in the CICT Group or its business which would likely materially affect the price or value of the Units on a timely and consistent basis, so as to assist Unitholders and investors in their investment decisions.
 This is performed through the release on SGXNet of announcements in compliance with regulatory reporting requirements and news releases for the media, on a timely and consistent basis.
 These announcements and news releases are also posted on the Website.
 In addition, the Manager also conducts analysts’ and media briefings, and the materials used for such briefings are uploaded on SGXNet.

 The Manager has a formal policy on corporate disclosure controls and procedures to ensure that CICT complies with its disclosure obligations under the Listing Manual.
 These controls and procedures incorporate the decision-making process and an obligation on internal reporting of the decisions made.